+Figure 2 SIRS example - Actors

 Use cases

-Use cases define the “real world effect” of services as use cases involving actors.
+The “real world effect” of services is modeled as use cases involving actors.
 Each use case (oval) is a real world effect and a business interaction.
+Each relationship between a use case and an actor may be marked to indicate whether the actor is a provider or consumer of the service.